minvs1/paysera/README.md

 redirect_to Paysera::Request.build_request(...)
 ```

-You can use all parameters from: https://developers.paysera.com/en/payments/current#request-parameters
+You can use any parameters from: https://developers.paysera.com/en/payments/current#request-parameters

-If required parameter not found or it is invalid it will raise `Paysera::Error::Request` error with specific error message.
+If required parameters are not present or are invalid the gem will raise a `Paysera::Error::Request` error with a specific error message.

-If you specify `projectid` or `sign_password`  it will overwrite initializer.
+If you specify `projectid` or `sign_password`  it will overwrite the values set in the initializer.

 #### Response